Our Disciplic Succession:

 Kolkata—Worldwide, 24 January 2021, part 5

 I am going for preaching to the Bankura Temple.
-We will take prasadam in the afternoon at the temple, and in the evening there is a programme outside the temple, in a village near Bankura; and the next day there will be an anniversary (Deity installation) festival at the temple.
+We will take prasadam in the afternoon at the temple, and in the evening there is a programme outside the temple, in a village near Bankura.
+And the next day there will be the anniversary (Deity installation) festival at the temple.
 They make this festival every year, but this year they could not make it at the usual time because of the pandemic situation.
-The Bankura Temple has the Kaikhali Deities installed—Sri Sri Guru Gauranga Gandharva Radha-Raman.
-Bankura is about fifty kilometres from Bardhaman, it is the village where Sripad Bhakti Kiran Giri Maharaj stayed and it is also very close to the birthplace of Srila Bhakti Saranga Goswami Maharaj.
+The Bankura Temple has the Kaikhali Deities installed – Sri Sri Guru Gauranga Gandharva Radha-Raman.
+Bankura is about fifty kilometres from Bardhaman; it is the village where Sripad Bhakti Kiran Giri Maharaj stayed, and it is also very close to the birthplace of Srila Bhakti Saranga Goswami Maharaj.

-The house where Sripad Giri Maharaj stayed in Bakura, was later given to Gurudev.
-Somebody had also donated some nearby land to Sripad Giri Maharaj, but he could not do anything with that land, and it was soon possessed by some local gundas.
-I managed to rescue that land and it is now used as a cultivation land.
-It is a very nice piece of land, more than five-six acres.
-The house where Sripad Giri Maharaj lived, was subsequently occupied by a school teacher who later met with Gurudev and decided to give it to him.
-Gurudev said he was too old and could not do anything with the house, so he requested the school teacher to transfer the land in my name.
+The house where Sripad Giri Maharaj stayed in Bankura was later given to Gurudev.
+Somebody had also donated a nearby land to Sripad Giri Maharaj, but he could not do anything with that land, and it was soon possessed by local gundas.
+I managed to rescue that land, and it is now used for cultivation.
+It is a very nice piece of land, more than five–six acres.
+The house where Sripad Giri Maharaj lived was first occupied by a school teacher, but when he met with Gurudev, he decided to give it to him.
+Gurudev said that he was too old and could not do anything with the house, so he requested the school teacher to transfer the land in my name.
 Now this land is a very good temple, our Bankura Temple.
-There are four-five cows now there, and also the cultivation land.
-Rasaraj Prabhu from Ukraine stayed there and did the puja for more than six months last year, starting shortly before Gaura Purnima.
-He liked it there and wants to come there again....
+There are four or five cows now there and also the cultivation land. ** Prabhu from Ukraine stayed there and did the puja for more than six months last year, starting shortly before Gaura Purnima.
+He liked it there and wants to come there again…

-[Addressing one of the devotees:] Where have you got the golden chain on your neck from?
-Oh, it is headphones...
-OK, good.
+[Addressing one of the devotees] Where have you got the golden chain on your neck?
+Oh, it is headphones… OK, good.
 I thought you have forgotten your Tulasi beads and are wearing a golden necklace now.

-Devotee: No, the Tulasi beads are around my neck, it is just headphones.
+Devotee: No, the Tulasi beads are on my neck, it is just headphones.

-OK.
-But I am thinking you'd probably like to have a golden necklace...
+Oh, OK.
+But I am thinking you would probably like to have a golden chain…

 Devotee: No, it is not really my style…

-OK.
 It is necessary to be a brahmachari.
 Stay in brahmachari life, it is good.
 The problem is that it is very difficult to stay as a brahmachari in the West.
-There are too many kamini-kanchana (temptations of women and wealth), are there not?
-Yes...
-Yes!
-Kamini-kanchan is there.
-If they see saffron clothes, they start joking...
+There are too many kamini-kanchana (temptations of women and wealth).
+Is it not so?
+Yes… Yes!
+Kamini-kanchana is there.
+If they see saffron clothes, they start joking…

-When you live at the temple, you engage only in sravan, kirtan, you take prasadam, and when you live in your house, you must engage yourself in the same way—even if you live as a householder, you should still do everything that we do at the temple.
-As a householder, you must provide income for the family—you must go to work or do some business, and when you earn money, you must give something to the temple, you cannot use everything for your family only.
+When you live at the temple, you engage only in sravan and kirtan, you take prasadam; and when you live in your houses, you must engage yourselves in the same way.
+Even if you live as householders, you should still do everything that we do at the temple.
+As householders, you must provide income for the family.
+You must go to work or do some business, and when you earn money, you must give something to the temple.
+You cannot use everything for your families only.
 This is the duty of every householder.
-Help the temple according to your capacity, and you must also join the temple programmes at the weekend or when you have time.
+Help the temple as much as you can, according to your capacity, and you must also join temple programmes at the weekend or whenever you have time.
 You must do something to maintain your spiritual practice.

-It is necessary to harmonise with your wife or husband.
-Stay with your husband/wife until death.
-That is good.
+It is necessary to harmonise with your wives or husbands.
+Stay with your husbands/wives until death, that is good.
 If you get married, it is not a problem.
 I am not saying that it is illegal or prohibited to get married.
-You can have a householder life.
-I have just said that it is very difficult to keep a brahmachari or sannyasi life in foreign countries, especially when you are young.
-I know it is very difficult.
-Moreover, I have seen one old devotee who got married many times, and his last wife (he has already died) was younger than his granddaughter!
+You can live a householder life.
+I know it is very difficult to live as a brahmachari or sannyasi in foreign countries, especially when you are young.
+You know, I have seen one old devotee who got married many times, and his last wife (he has already died) was younger than his granddaughter!
 They do not think.
-In their old age they have children, but if they die when the child is five-six years old, who will take care of this child?
+In their old age, at sixty–seventy, they get married and make children, but if they die when their child is five–six years old, who is going to take care of this child?
 They do not think about it.
-A sixty-seventy year old man gets married and makes a baby, he does not think who will take care of that baby when he dies.
-They think everything that happens, happens by the wish of the Lord!
+They think that ‘everything happens by the will of the Lord’!

 Question: What rites should be performed for devotees when they die?
-Should they be cremated with the kanthi-mala and japa-mala?...
+Should they be cremated with their kanthi-mala and japa-mala?…

-Before cremation, you must bathe the body properly with water, then smear (massage) some ghee on the body, put on tilaks, the kanthi-mala should be there, etc. It is not necessary to keep the japa-mala with the body—do not cremate the body with the japa-mala (you can keep that mala and remember that devotee, that will be good).
-Other than that, everything can be used—kanthi-mala, tilaks, etc. This is how we do it.
-I saw many devotees leave their bodies in Nabadwip in Gurudev's time, and this is what Gurudev told to do.
-I saw this is what devotees did.
+Before cremation, you must bath the body properly with water, then smear (massage) some ghee on the body, put on tilaks, the kanthi-mala should be there.
+It is not necessary to keep the japa-mala with the body; do not cremate the body with the japa-mala (you can keep that mala and remember that devotee, that will be good).
+Other than that, everything can be used – kanthi-mala, tilaks, etc. This is how we do it.
+I saw many devotees leave their bodies in Nabadwip in Gurudev’s time, and this is what Gurudev told to do.
 The body can be cremated with the kanthi-mala if that is the question.

 Are there any other questions?